-Poor punctuality is not acceptable and can contribute to further absence.
-Good time-keeping is a vital life skill which will help children as they progress through their school life and out into the wider world.
+Poor punctuality is not acceptable.
+If a child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
+Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
+Good time-keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.